-The park is a great place to relax out of the busy city and enjoy a walk for the whole family, even with your sullen older kids!
+This Frankfurt park is a great place to relax out of the busy city and enjoy a walk for the whole family, even with your sullen older kids!

 In particular, the Waldspielpark Heinrich Kraft Park’s accessible play area and inclusive play attitude are noteworthy.
 The park has amenities that allow disabled and non-disabled children to play together.
 Thus, it is one of the best parks to visit for families with kids.

 Accommodations near the Waldspielpark